janeyrinn/karmayoga/README.md

         - Has cards displaying favourited items that link to product detail view.
         - Heart icons on the cards that allow removal.
-        - If emptry a navigation button to the all products page.
+        - If empty a navigation button to the all products page.
         - Toast messages to convey successful or unsuccessful removal of items.

 15. The contact form page will have a form with fields for: